Fraction of Turkic regions

-Fraction of Turkic regions (فراکسیون مناطق ترکنشین) is a cross-factional parliamentary group in the Iranian Parliament, established in October 2016 by Iranian Turkic representatives.
+Fraction of Turkic regions (فراکسیون مناطق ترکنشین) is a cross-factional parliamentary group in the Iranian Parliament, established in 30 October 2016 by Iranian Turkic representatives.
+On 26 August 2016, 42 Turkic members of the Iranian parliament wrote a letter to Iranian President Hassan Rouhani, requesting that the Turkic Language and Literature course be added to the curriculum of primary and secondary schools.
+When the request was not met positively, this group of 42 people called other Turkic deputies to come together and established the Fraction of Turkic regions, consisting of 100 deputies.
 This fraction formally claims to have 100 parliamentary members, however privately its members have admitted to have only 60 of overall 290 parliament members within their faction.
-Masoud Pezeshkian has been selected as leader of fraction and Nader Ghazipour and Reza Karimi as 1st and 2d deputy respectively.
+Reformist Masoud Pezeshkian has been selected as leader of fraction and hard-liner Nader Ghazipour and Reza Karimi as 1st and 2d deputy respectively.
+Zahra Saei, a female MP from Tabriz, was also elected as the group spokesperson.